 “I ask your forgiveness for seating myself at a lady’s bedside without permission.”
 He passed behind Meika and sat.
 The man with the low, calm voice was older than the two girls by around five years.

 The two things Diode knew about him made him rather peculiar among Gendō men.
 The first was that he showed humility towards women.
-The other was that when it came to his position as zuijin, a court bodyguard, his absolute loyalty was pledged to Meika.
-Diode had found reassurance in those two things before, but that was no longer the case.
+The other was that when it came to his position as zuijin, a court bodyguard, he pledged absolute loyalty to Meika.
+Before, Diode had been reassured by those two things, but no more.

 However, Jigō was at least fully aware of her time with Meika.
-Any other third party would have been offended by the topic of their conversation.
-Diode calmed herself, having decided it was useless to raise hell at this point.
+The topic of their conversation would have offended any other third party.
+Deciding it was useless to raise hell at this point, Diode calmed herself down.

-“Well, fine, I admit it.
-I ran because I got sick of being ‘concerned’ with you.”
+“Well, fine, I’ll admit it.
+I ran away because I got sick of being ‘concerned’ with you.”

 “Oh my.
 Have you always been so well-behaved?”
 Meika cutely tapped her finger against her cheek and tilted her head.
-“Or did something happen to you to make you that way?”
+“Or did something happen to make you that way?”

 Meika’s mouth snapped shut.
-Noticing her response, Diode pressed her with questions.
+Noticing that response, Diode pressed her with questions.
 “So, what is this all about?
-What do you get out of dragging back someone who clearly refuses to be here?”
+What do you get from dragging someone who clearly refuses to be here back?”

 “What.
 Have.
 You.
 Been.
 Doing.
 Lately?”

-“You said that with the most incredible look on your face.
-I, of course, have been helping out Father while training for marriage.”
+“You said that with the most incredible expression.
+I, of course, have been helping Father out as I train for marriage.”

-“Weren’t you just as against getting married as I am?”
+“Weren’t you just as opposed to marriage as I am?”

-“Yes, and I still am just as against it as you.
-So, I believe that makes us even now.”
+“Yes, and I still am just as opposed.
+So, I believe that makes us equals now.”

 “You jumped ship without permission in the first place, so you don’t have the right to refuse marriage either.”

 “...So I’m here through Clan Chief Nurude’s good offices?”
-She was in the second worst situation she could think of and completely lost the will to pry deeper.
-“Then I’m assuming there’s an even more worthless objective besides you wanting to bring me back.”
+She completely lost the will to pry deeper, as that was second worst situation she could think of.
+“Then I’m assuming besides you wanting to bring me back, there’s an even more worthless objective here.”

 “There’s nothing ‘worthless’ about my wanting you back, but there’s an even more wonderful reason.
-My father has heard of your skill and believes you may have the traits to become a top-notch decomper.”
+My father has heard tell of your skill and believes you may possess the traits to become a top-notch decomper.”

 “What did you say?”
 Aside from being disgusting, it was a total misjudgement.
 Diode’s voice rose.
 “I’m not a decomper though?!
 I’m a twister!”